huijing/huijing.github.io/_drafts/all-about-chinese-characters.md

     <img src="{{ site.url }}/images/posts/zh-type/xianrendong.jpg" srcset="{{ site.url }}/images/posts/zh-type/xianrendong@2x.jpg 2x" />
 </figure>

-Chinese civilisation has a very long history dating back to the Mesolithic age, based on prehistoric pottery shards found in Jiangxi, China<sup><a href="#ref1">[1]</a></sup>.
+Chinese civilisation has a very long history dating back to the Mesolithic age, based on [prehistoric pottery shards found in Jiangxi, China](http://science.sciencemag.org/content/336/6089/1696).
 In fact, China can be considered the oldest continuous civilisation in the world.
 Here's a highly simplified timeline, because visualisations help comprehension (who said that?
 I did <span class="emoji" role="img" tabindex="0" aria-label="smirking face">&#x1F60F;</span>).
 You'll need to scroll, a lot, because the Chinese have a long history.

 <figure style="margin-left:0;margin-right:0;">
     <figcaption>Simplified timeline of Dynasties (dates may not be definitive)</figcaption>